 Paralegals may not provide legal services directly to the public, except as permitted by law.

-UC’s online paralegal studies program is one of the first programs of its kind to be approved by the American Bar Association
+UC Online’s law and paralegal studies programs are among the few online programs to be approved by the American Bar Association.

 Experience UC Online

 UC Online has partnered with hundreds of companies to offer tuition scholarships to employees, spouses, and dependents.

 Programs can be completed full-time or part-time.
 Many programs are set up to be part-time, with most containing fewer than 10 credit hours in any given semester.
 We know you have a lot going on, so want to make sure that school can fit into your schedule.
 Note: There are some exceptions.